 New Jersey Assault Lawyer

-Assault can be a serious charge in New Jersey in the instance of aggravated assault which is a crime or felony or it can be a simple assault which can be considered a disorderly persons offense or a petty disorderly offense which is more akin to a misdemeanor.
+Assault can be a serious charge in New Jersey.
+In the instance of aggravated assault, which is a crime or felony, it can be prosecuted as such.
+Alternatively, simple assault can be considered a disorderly persons offense or a petty disorderly offense, which is more akin to a misdemeanor.
 Being convicted of assault crimes can carry lasting impacts, including loss of reputation and difficulty getting a job.
 Whether it's a simple disagreement between friends that escalated into a physical altercation, or a domestic relationship turned violent, you need experienced representation to handle the complex landscape of assault charges.
 With decades of experience defending assault charges, Villani and DeLuca are your choice of New Jersey assault lawyers.

 Understanding Assault Charges in New Jersey